This was originally posted in DEC 2014 but has been revised and updated in OCT19.

 Why Nafplio makes a good day trip from Athens

-If you’ve only a short time in Greece, Nafplio makes a perfect day trip from Athens.
+If you’ve only a short time in Greece, you must do an Athens to Nafplio day trip.
 Located 137.2km from the capital in the Peloponesse, it can take approx. 1hr 50 mins via very good toll roads by driving.

 If you take the bus from KTEL Kifissos Bus station in Athens, roughly every hour or 1.5 hrs – the journey takes about two or two and a half hours.